romanpauk/dingo/docs/development.md

 types, and container shapes, then filters invalid combinations before emitting GoogleTest sources.

+The hand-written C++ portion is organized by role: `common/` provides matrix plumbing, `containers/` and `fixtures/` define axis inputs, `policies/` contains generic row behavior, and `scenarios/` contains complete behavioral and regression cases.
+Axis definitions declare the headers needed by each generated shard so unrelated scenarios are not compiled together.

 ## Code Size Tests

 The lit suite also contains code-generation probes in